-Canaccord Adams operates out of 10 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
-Canaccord Adams has developed comprehensive corporate finance knowledge and expertise, and strong research capabilities in the following industries: Mining and Metals, Energy, Technology, Life Sciences, Consumer Products, Real Estate and Industrial Growth.
+Canaccord Adams operates out of 12 offices internationally and provides a broad range of research, sales and trading, and investment banking services to its clients.
+Canaccord Adams has developed comprehensive investment banking knowledge and expertise, and strong research capabilities in the following industries: Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability.